 Pierina Legnani went onto enjoy a very successful career in Russia, with one of the highlights being her performance as Odette/Odile in Petipa and Ivanov’s recreation of Swan Lake.
 Petipa revived many works for Legnani, in which she created new pas and variations; these works included Coppélia, The Talisman, The Little Humpbacked Horse and Le Corsaire.
 She also created the lead roles in many of Petipa’s new ballets, including the White Pearl in The Pearl, Ysaure in Bluebeard and Raymonda.

-After an eight-year career with the Imperial Ballet, Pierina Legnani left Russia for good in 1901.
-Apparently, her main reason for leaving was because she had given up on her very escalating, one-sided rivalry with Matilda Kschessinskaya.
+After an eight-year career with the Imperial Ballet, Pierina Legnani left Russia for good in 1901, having given up on her very escalating, one-sided rivalry with Matilda Kschessinskaya.
 For her farewell benefit performance, Legnani chose to dance in Petipa and Minkus’s 1872 ballet La Camargo, which told the story of how the 18th century dancer Marie Camargo and her sister Madeline were abducted for one night by the Comte de Mulen.
 This was a perfect choice as Pierina Legnani was without doubt the greatest ballerina of the 19th century, so it was only appropriate that she should dance in a ballet about the greatest ballerina of the 18th century.
 Ivanov revived the ballet and Riccardo Drigo composed a new pas de deux for her.
 Legnani’s farewell benefit performance is legendary in the annals of ballet history.
 On that very evening, she proved just why she was the first to obtain the official rank of Prima Ballerina Assoluta.